lcs2-iitd/ELL881-AIL821-2401/project.md

 ---
 # Problem Statements
 We are floating six problem statements as part of the course project.
-Please refer to [this doc](/_ELL881_AIL821 - Course Projects.pdf) for details.
+Please refer to [this document](/_assignments/CourseProjects.pdf) for details.
 The other instructions are listed in the attached project doc.
 Please adhere to them.

 ---
 # Group Formation